 In order to facilitate sending service files via email, the control will only save active NC programs with a size of up to 10 MB in the service file.
 If the NC program is bigger, it will not be added to the created service file.

-If you repeat the SAVE SERVICE FILES function with the same file name, the previously saved group of service files is overwritten.
-Therefore, use another file name when executing the function another time.
+If you repeat the SAVE SERVICE FILES function with the same file name, the previously saved group of service files will be overwritten.
+Therefore, use a different file name when re-executing the function.

 Saving service files